axneo27/AlexTimerApp/README.md

   * Current and best average of 5
   * Current and best average of 12

 * Settings.
-Here you can change
+Here you can
-  * Timer mode
+  * change Timer mode
-  * Color theme for you preferences
+  * choose Color theme for you preferences
+  * share records for the given type of discipline

+* Receiving records from other users

 ## Possible fututre improvements
+* Adding more network functionality

 * More timer customization tools

 * Better control of statistics (e. g. multiple deletion)

-* Adding sharing records functionality that uses Firestore with already implemented Google OAuth

 * Improving performance and just refactoring code